hsiaoyi0504/awesome-cheminformatics/README.md

 ### Machine Learning

 * [DeepChem](https://github.com/deepchem/deepchem) - Deep learning library for Chemistry based on Tensorflow
+* [Chemprop](https://github.com/chemprop/chemprop) - Directed message passing neural networks for property prediction of molecules and reactions with uncertainty and interpretation.
 * [ChemML](https://github.com/hachmannlab/chemml) - ChemML is a machine learning and informatics program suite for the analysis, mining, and modeling of chemical and materials data. (based on Tensorflow)
 * [olorenchemengine](https://github.com/Oloren-AI/olorenchemengine) - Molecular property prediction with unified API for diverse models and respresentations, with integrated uncertainty quantification, interpretability, and hyperparameter/architecture tuning.